saurav-kumar-mce/new-django/README.md

 4. Add the following secrets to your GitHub repository:

-5.AWS_ACCESS_KEY_ID: AWS access key ID.
+   1.AWS_ACCESS_KEY_ID: AWS access key ID.

-6.AWS_SECRET_ACCESS_KEY: AWS secret access key.
+   2.AWS_SECRET_ACCESS_KEY: AWS secret access key.

-7.AWS_REGION: The AWS region in which you want to create the EC2 instance.
+   3.AWS_REGION: The AWS region in which you want to create the EC2 instance.

-8.TF_VAR_AMI: The ID of the Amazon Machine Image (AMI) that you want to use for the EC2 instance.
+   4.TF_VAR_AMI: The ID of the Amazon Machine Image (AMI) that you want to use for the EC2 instance.

-9.TF_VAR_KEY_NAME: The name of the EC2 key pair that you want to use for the instance.
+   5.TF_VAR_KEY_NAME: The name of the EC2 key pair that you want to use for the instance.

-10.EC2_INSTANCE_PRIVATE_KEY: The private key for the EC2 key pair that you want to use for the instance also be used for the ssh to ec2 instance via github action workflow.
+   6.EC2_INSTANCE_PRIVATE_KEY: The private key for the EC2 key pair that you want to use for the instance also be used for the ssh to ec2 instance via        github action workflow.

-11.Commit and push the changes to the repository.
+5.Commit and push the changes to the repository.
 The GitHub Action workflow will be triggered automatically.

 # Workflow

 The workflow consists of the following steps:

 1.Checkout code from GitHub.

 2.Install Terraform.

 3.Initialize Terraform.

 4.Plan Terraform.

 5.Apply Terraform.

 6.Get the public IP address of the EC2 instance.

 7.Set the hostname of the EC2 instance.

 8.Install Ansible on the EC2 instance.

-9.Setup tmate session.
-10.Deploy Django app using Ansible.
+9.Deploy Django app using Ansible.

-11.Wait for Django app to become available.
+10.Wait for Django app to become available.

 # Notes

 1. The devops directory contains the Terraform and Ansible code, as well as the configuration files for Nginx, Supervisor, and Gunicorn.
 The Terraform code is located in the devops/terraform directory, while the Ansible configuration files are located in the devops/ansible directory.
-The configuration files for Nginx, Supervisor, and Gunicorn are located in the devops/config directory.
+The configuration files for Nginx, Supervisor, and Gunicorn are located in the devops directory.

 1. The terraform apply command creates an EC2 instance and a security group.
-The security group allows incoming traffic on port 22 (SSH) and port 8002 (Django app).
+The security group allows incoming traffic on port 22 (SSH) and port 8000 (Django app).

 2. The ansible-playbook command deploys the Django app to the EC2 instance and starts a Gunicorn server to serve the app.